I’m sure you’ve heard this before:

 3. Read right before going to bed

 When I was in high school, I received this advice in order to review better for exams.
-I didn’t really believe it would make a real difference, but I tried it just out of curiosity.
+I didn’t really believe it’d make a real difference, but I tried it just out of curiosity.
 I read some of my geography notes just before going to bed.
 When I woke up, I was absolutely amazed to see that I could almost recite by heart what I had read the previous night.

 4. Write down all the new vocabulary